almarklein/timetagger/docs/docs/webapi.md

 * `mt`: the modified time (set by the client).
 * `st`: the server time (set by the server when storing a record).
 Clients should set this to 0.0 for new records.

+### Deleting records

+Records cannot be deleted from the server's point of view.
+But by convention, records that have a `ds` (description) starting with "HIDDEN" are considered deleted by the client.
+Both the TimeTagger web client and CLI api honor this convention.

 ### Syncing and eventual consistency

 The `mt` (modified time) is set by a client when updating a record.
 This value is used to determine what object is older, in case two clients both update the same record.
 Note that client's clock can differ.